 - In Danny Phantom fanfic ResurrectedMemories: The OC Christopher Morgan is a downplayed example.
 He likes Sam and flirts with her, but he is never aggressive and makes it clear that he respects her feelings and that he would back off if she genuinely didnt feel the same way.
-If anything, he is a Deconstruction of one, as while he does like Sam, he was genuinely hurt when Sam told him to get lost and lost his patience when she said she still likes him accusing her of being a Master Of Mix Messages and demanding to know if she truly doesnt like him or not, explaining that he can accept rejection, but he refuses to be strung along.
+If anything, he is a Deconstruction of one, as while he does like Sam, he was genuinely hurt when Sam told him to get lost and lost his patience when she said she still likes him accusing her of being a Master of the Mixed Message and demanding to know if she truly doesnt like him or not, explaining that he can accept rejection, but he refuses to be strung along.

-- Subverted in Megamind.
+- Hal of Megamind.
 Hal seems likely to go the "spectacular romantic displays" route at first, his attempts to win Roxanne's attention are sympathetic or creepy even at the very beginning.
 Either way, it quickly becomes apparent that he is, at best, highly insensitive to her actual feelings, not to mention mildly delusional.
 In the end, far from winning her over, his childish attitude toward Roxanne contributes to his proving to be the villain of the piece.

 - In My Little Pony: Equestria Girls Legend of Everfree, Flash Sentry repeatedly helps the human Twilight Sparkle out, but she ignores his advances and gets together with Timber Spruce instead.
 Sunset Shimmer points out he is projecting his feelings for Princess Twilight Sparkle onto the human one and tells him to move on and stop waiting for Princess Twilight to come back.

 - Sunny from Strange Magic helps Dawn in her attempts to find romance even though he obviously likes her.
-In his case, there's also a racial barrier since he's a short, dark skinned elf and shes a fair skinned fairy princess.
+In his case, there's also a racial barrier since he's a short, dark-skinned elf and she's a fair-skinned fairy princess.